MuhammadAhmedSuhail/MuhammadAhmedSuhail/README.md

 - Third position in academic standings for the seventh semester.
 - Dean's List for sixth, seventh, and eighth semesters.
-- Founder of a successful data science blog attracting over 700 users per month.
+- Founder of a successful data science blog attracting over 850 users per month using SEO.

 Feel free to explore my repositories and connect with me on LinkedIn or via email.
 Let's collaborate and innovate together!